dotlang/language/doc/RFE.md

 `type MyType := binary`
 `func createMyType() -> MyType { return llocate(20) }`

-? - Can we implement loop with recursion and provide it as a function in core?
+Y - Can we implement loop with recursion and provide it as a function in core?
 - problem: we won't be able to return from within loop.
 - access to local variables will be provided.
 - Something which is simple may take a little longer, be a little more verbose, but it will be more comprehensible